Adjectival/hair_salon/README.md

 _an Epicodus Project, July 2016_

 ## Description
 Website built to help a small hair salon manage database of clients and stylists.
-User can add and remove new clients and/or stylists and can edit contact information and names.
-User can

 ## Setup
 Download this repository.